Generic selectors

 Shakhtar Donetsk stadium - Donbas Arena

-Shakhtar Donetsk old stadium, the Donbas Arena | Photo by Icon Sport
+Shakhtar Donetsk's old stadium, the Donbas Arena | Photo by Icon Sport

-Shakhtar moved west, firstly to Lviv, then Kharkiv and finally Kyiv, which was been their adopted venue since 2018 but it is far from home in more ways than one.
-Players have been living and training in the capital in what is an overall, unique situation.
+Shakhtar moved west, firstly to Lviv, then Kharkiv and finally Kyiv, which was been their adopted venue since 2018, but it is far from home in more ways than one.
+Players have been living and training in the capital in what is an overall unique situation.

 The man who made the ‘Miners’: Rinat Akhmetov

-That was achieved in some style before the landscape would be altered significantly and their physical location changed and changed again.
+That was achieved in some style before the landscape would be altered significantly and their physical location changed, and changed again.

-Under Akhmetov, Shakhtar had placed particular emphasis on signing Brazilian players with a dazzling shine in the outcome of that policy.
+Under Akhmetov, Shakhtar had placed particular emphasis on signing Brazilian players, with a dazzling shine in the outcome of that policy.
 Around €300 million has been spent on players such as Fernandinho, Fred, and Douglas Costa.

 The boss, an oligarch who was a former professional boxer, is one of Ukraine’s richest men.
 He assumed control of the club in the mid-1990s and has put in an extraordinary amount of money, around €1.5bn – he has an estimated personal fortune of around €7bn as a reported owner of the Azovstal steelworks in Mariupol – to push Shakhtar from a lowly status to achievers and competitors on the elite European stage.

-Shakthar Donetsk on the European stage
+Shakhtar Donetsk on the European stage

 In 2020, the ‘Miners' – named for the rich coal deposits in the Donbas – reached the semifinal of the Europa League, a competition they won in 2009 when they beat Werder Bremen in the final to crown the club's greatest European triumph.